 Glossopharyngeal Neuralgia: Glossopharyngeal neuralgia is a condition that causes episodes of severe pain in the throat and back of the tongue.
 The pain is usually caused by something touching the glossopharyngeal nerve, such as swallowing or yawning.

 The most common people that get it are women over the age of 50, although it can affect people of any age.
 While jaw pain is often not a serious condition, it can be very painful and disruptive.
 Even your posture can worsen, and you may find it difficult to eat or speak.

 If you constantly chew gum, you may be putting your jaw joints under a lot of strain.
 This can also lead to pain and TMJ disorders.

 Jaw pain is a common condition that can be caused by a variety of things, including dental problems, TMJ disorders, and even stress.
 Make sure you list out your own potential causes for your pain with your doctor.
 Sometimes doing it yourself will not be the solution.
-If you are in the NY area, finding a tmj specialist in nyc would be your first step.

 - What should you do if you are experiencing Jaw Pain?